Linaro/Connect/_posts/sfo15/2015-09-21-sfo15-103-cross-distribution-arm-linux-platform-support.markdown

 comments: false
 date: 2015-09-21 00:00:00
-excerpt: Regular session taking place at Connect for developers working on Linux Distributions to share progress on ARM Linux platform support.
-Users are also welcome to share their experiences using Linux distributions on ARM.
+excerpt: Regular session taking place at Connect for developers working on Linux Distributions to share progress on Arm Linux platform support.
+Users are also welcome to share their experiences using Linux distributions on Arm.
 The goal of the discussion is to identify areas in which Linaro can help.
-featured_image_name: SFO15103CrossdistributionARMLinuxplatformsupport.jpg
+featured_image_name: SFO15103CrossdistributionArmLinuxplatformsupport.jpg
 image:
   featured: true
-  name: SFO15103CrossdistributionARMLinuxplatformsupport.jpg
+  name: SFO15103CrossdistributionArmLinuxplatformsupport.jpg
-  path: /assets/images/featured-images/SFO15103CrossdistributionARMLinuxplatformsupport.jpg
+  path: /assets/images/featured-images/SFO15103CrossdistributionArmLinuxplatformsupport.jpg
 layout: resource-post
 link: http://connect.linaro.org/resource/sfo15/sfo15-103-cross-distribution-arm-linux-platform-support/
 post_format: